Mario Cimarro: Career

 He made his big screen debut in 1995 in Acapulco, cuerpo y alma.

 In 1996, he made the theatrical seasons of Romeo y Julieta.

 From 2003 to 2004, he was the Main role of the Colombian television series Pasión de Gavilanes with Natasha Klauss, Michel Brown, Juan Alfonso Baptista, Danna García and Paola Rey.

 From 2005 to 2006, he was the Main role of the television series El Cuerpo del Deseo with Lorena Rojas.

 He had a recurring role on the USA Network's Necessary Roughness (2011–2013) and Jesus Cristo de Nazaret (2020).

 In August 2019, he traveled to Paraguay to be part of the jury staff for the eighth season of the program Baila conmigo Paraguay.

 In 2021, it is confirmed that the actor will give reprise his role of Juan Reyes Guerrero in the second season of Pasión de Gavilanes.

 In 2023, Cimarro took part in Slovak rendition of Dancing with the Stars named Let's Dance with Vanda Poláková as his partner.

-In July 2025 he had been arrested by Brevard County Sheriff's Office in Cocoa, Florida.
-Local police authority cited battery - domestic violence as the reason of the arrest.